hyundai-robotics/doc-hrscript/book.md

 ### Description

-The axis index is obtained with 0 based value.
+The axis index is obtained with a reference value of 0.
+However, if the axis does not exist, -1 is assigned.
 Specify the string following "_ax." as the axis name.
 Axis name supports both lowercase and uppercase.

 ### Syntax